Explore the innermost workings of the natural world, or help turn the latest scientific knowledge into exciting technologies.

 Broadening and Deepening Electives (BDE)

-- This curriculum applies to students matriculating in 2021.
+- This curriculum applies to students matriculating in 2021 or later.
 Click here for curriculum details for previous Matriculation Years.

 - AU figures in brackets (x) indicates the number of AU if the semester long internship is selected.